 Directly across Lincoln Avenue from the much more famous Biograph Theatre, where John Dillinger was killed, sits the 3 Penny Cinema, which has been around just as long.

-Opened in 1912 as a nickelodeon called the Lincoln Theatre, which closed in 1918, the building afterward was converted into a garage and machine shop.
+Opened in 1912 as a nickelodeon called the Lincoln Theatre, it became the Fullerton Theatre from 1914 to 1916.
+The building afterward was converted into a garage and machine shop.
 It was reopened in the late-1930’s as the Crest Theatre.
 The 3 Penny Cinema is often remembered with dubious fame as the site of the Chicago premiere of “Deep Throat”.
 Among its other historical highlights was hosting the FBI sharpshooters on its roof who sought to prevent Dilinger’s escape from the Biograph Theatre.

 Though neither ornate or a palace by any means of the imagination, the theater was one of Chicago’s more popular movie houses.
 The decor was minimal, but the exterior still retained an antique ticket booth and fragments of its original Neo-Classical facade.